Jaafar Abdul Aziz: Later life

 After his military career, he became a member of the Veterans Association of Royal Brunei Armed Forces (PERWIRA), and the advisor to the Al-Ameerah Al-Hajjah Maryam Masjid Improvement Committee.
 In addition to this, Jaafar is the chairman of Richland Insurance since 2004, and board of directors of HSE Engineering.
 Prior to their departure for the Asia Softball Masters 2022, team managers were given the national flag by the president of the Brunei Amateur Softball and Baseball Association (BASBA), Jaafar, at the Brunei International Airport.
 In a ceremony in 2023, donations were given to 61 less fortunate groups from Kampong Jerudong 'A' and 'B' and 58 orphans.
 Jaafar, a consultant for Kampong Jerudong 'A' Consultative Council, delivered the gifts.

 Personal life

-Jaafar is married to Datin Hajah Salbiah binti Mohd Yusof, and together they are known to have two sons, Mohammed Nazlee and Abdul Azeez, and a daughter, Athiyyah As'ad.
+Jaafar is married to Datin Hajah Salbiah binti Mohd Yusof, and together they are known to have four sons, Mohammed Nazlee, Abdul Azeez, and 3 daughters, Athiyyah As'ad.
 He is also the brother of Hajah Mariam and Lieutenant Colonel (Retired) Dato Setia Haji Mohd Samid.

 32 Brunei Darussalam Association of Senior Golfers (BDASG) golfers were in Chiang Mai for the competition that takes place from 27 to 29 October 2015.
 The team is vying for six championship trophies under the direction of Pehin Dato Jaafar.